untoldengine/UntoldEngine/README.md

 If you want to get a feel for the API, head to main.swift file inside Sources->UntoldEngineTestApp

-## Using the Untold Engine in your game
+## Using the Untold Engine in your game - For those that want to see something right away

 ### Create a macOS game in Xcode

 - Open up Xcode -> File -> New -> Project

-- Create a terminal application for macOS.
+- Choose a 'Command Line Tool' for macOS.

 - Click Next.
-Give your Game a name and make sure to Select Swift as the language.
+Give your game a name and make sure to Select Swift as the language.

 ![createterminalgame](images/createproject.gif)